happy12/SPL06-001/README.md

 Note for non-aviators, the correction setting typically varies day-to-day and is provided by a local weather service.
 Typically an aviator will adjust their altimeter accordingly, both from the ground and/or during flight if needed, or when ATC or regulations requires it.
 For example some airspace or ATC would leave the setting to standard sea/standard day level, such as a flight in A airspace at 30,000 feet cruising altitude, for ease of communications and coordinations between all aircrafts.
 The setting is therefore mostly useful for General Aviation pilots (flying small planes locally).
 It can also be handy for small quadcopter operators or RC pilots if the flight relies on an altitude calculated from the pressure sensor.

 Unadjusted Pressure Altitude can lead to being several feet or meters off, depending on the day.
 A Pressure Altitude that is corrected for the time of use will be more precise and reliable than an altitude from a GPS sensor.
 Provided the sensor is also accurate enough and calibrated.
-But at least, for being more precise, it will provide data that is repeatable, and therefore more reliable.
+But at least, for being more precise, it will provide data that is repeatable, and therefore more reliable (as compared with an altitude provided by a GPS system).

 Link to sensor datasheet:
 https://datasheet.lcsc.com/lcsc/2101201914_Goertek-SPL06-001_C2684428.pdf